 All data collection equipment is mounted such that, to the greatest extent possible, it does not pose a hazard or problem for you when you drive.
 None of the data collection equipment should get in the way of your normal field of view.
-You are not being asked to change the way you drive or where you drive, except for your visits to the Saskatchewan Ministry of Highways throughout the study.
+You are not being asked to change the way you drive or where you drive.

 In the vast majority of cases, placing the data collection system in the vehicle will not affect the operating or handling characteristics of the vehicle.
 In some rare cases, the electromagnetic signals generated by the data collection system may cause interference with the vehicle's radio, keyless entry key fob, or other electronic components or sensors, such as the tire pressure monitoring system.
-If this happens in your vehicle, Saskatchewan Highways technicians will use engineering countermeasures to attempt to minimize the interference to an unnoticeable level.
-If these problems cannot be solved, you will be given the option to continue participation with the problem unresolved or to leave the study.
+If this happens in the study vehicle, Saskatchewan Highways technicians will use engineering countermeasures to attempt to minimize the interference to an unnoticeable level.
+If these problems cannot be solved, the primary participant will be given the option to continue participation with the problem unresolved or to leave the study.